lucbettaieb/lucbettaieb.github.io/_posts/2021-09-21-vaccinate-the-world.markdown

  - Do these things in partnership with the UN and COVAX.
  - Don't do these things without the right people.
 Pay smart people you have on your staff already to find smart people to pay to do these things.

-Let's live up to our country's WW2 self-image.
-We have the ability to do so, and you have the gumption to make it happen.
 Rugged individualism has no place here.

 Reading: [We Have Gone Badly Off Track in the Global Covid Fight](https://www.nytimes.com/2021/09/21/opinion/sunday/covid-vaccine-world.html)